IdoGuzi/coco-annotations-to-xml/README.md

 -> Download the required annotation files- you may do so from the official COCO dataset (link given above)

 -> Change the code accordingly based on whether the annotation is from train/val (or something else.
 If something else, the coco annotation format MUST be maintained, .json file and all)

 -> Run coco_get_annotations_xml_format.py

 -> Get your .xml files, and do what you need to do with them.

+-> If some .xml files is missing (for any reason),
+you can create "empty" (xml data without object boxes), run verify.py

 ![labelimg](https://user-images.githubusercontent.com/58288779/78465309-95911f80-7726-11ea-9a6b-71155412b21e.png)